Dominican Republic Citizenship by Descent (Through Parents)

 If you were born outside the Dominican Republic to a Dominican mother or father, you can claim Dominican citizenship by descent (also called Dominican citizenship through parents).

-Even if your Dominican parent is deceased or your records are in another language, we can still help — including locating missing Dominican records.
+Even if your Dominican parent is deceased, you have no contact with your parent, or your records are in another language, we can still help — including locating missing Dominican records.
 Best of all, you can complete the entire process from home with no tedious consulate visits.

 Not sure which documents you'll need?
 See the documentation checklist & process.
 Ready to begin?
 Jump to the free eligibility assessment.